activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 Re-trying individual queries would be faster, but will not always succeed.
 One example is in `WAL` mode's `BUSY_SNAPSHOT` error scenario.
 The isolation guarantee will not allow the transaction to commit with a stale read and just re-trying the query after some time will not help.
 The entire transaction needs to be re-tried with a fresh snapshot by re-doing the select queries.

-Let's look at another case for 2PL, where waiting for locks don't help.
+Let's look at another case for 2PL, where waiting for locks doesn't help.

 ## Deadlocks